-The Climate Action Project is a free 6 weeks allowing teachers and students aged 3-21 to collaborate on environmental topics.
-Over the course of six exciting weeks: they will study causes and effects of climate change and will have the opportunity to develop solutions and take action.
+The Climate Action Project is a free 6-week project allowing teachers and students ages 3-21 to collaborate on environmental topics.
+Over the course of the project, classrooms will explore causes and effects of climate change and will have the opportunity to develop solutions and take action.

 This project is supported by HH Dalai Lama, Queen Elizabeth II, Dr. Jane Goodall, world leaders and Ministries of Education across 16 countries.
 During the past years the project was featured by media across 45 countries including National Geographic, BBC and CNN.

 During 6 weeks students will explore, brainstorm, discuss, create, have fun, connect, present and share their findings via weekly videos.